 Kellan started.
 "Too?
 But…I didn't say…"

 Tristan rolled his eyes and took a cookie out.
 "Sure you did.
 You spent hours this morning making complicated cookies from scratch for no reason other than that I happen to like them.
 What else do you need to say?"

 Tristan sighed.
 "I know you don't say it very often.
 You don't have to.
 Things like this," he said, holding up the cookie in his hand, "say it much better, anyway."

 Kellan frowned at him.
 "Then why do you say it?"

 Tristan shrugged.
 "I don't need to hear it.
 You do."

 Kellan didn't reply and looked down at his feet.
 He heard the first few fireworks explode, and looked back up at the sky.
 After a few moments, he finally managed, "But I want to tell you."

-Tristan finally pulled away and smiled at him.
+Tristan leaned over, pulled Kellan against him, and kissed him.
 "Don't worry so much, Kel."